jaihysc/Factorio-AircraftRealism/README.md

 Planes are grounded by default need to reach their set takeoff speed to takeoff, after which they will become airborne and lose their collisions.
 To land, slow down below their set landing speed, after which it becomes grounded and gains its collisions.

 Should the pilot bail while the plane is airborne, if there is a passenger available, they will become the pilot instead.
-Otherwise the plane will be destroyed.
-On the ground, the pilot cannot exit unless the plane is stopped.

 _Takeoff/landing speed, units can be modified in the in-game mod menu_